 Lightning also causes problems with telecommunications equipment and facilities.
 The box, often referred to as a NID (Network Interface Device) on the side of your house or perhaps in your basement, is there to prevent lightning from damaging the wiring.
 The lightning protectors in the box are designed to route electrical surges in excess of 300 volts to ground, thereby protecting the wiring.

 However, surges of less than 300 volts are more than sufficient to damage or destroy any electronic devices such as phones, fax machines, or modems that are connected to a phone jack.
-A surge protector is highly recommended as a way of prevent surges in electrical current from reaching your equipment, whether that surge comes over the phone or power lines.
+A surge protector is highly recommended as a way of prevent surges in electrical current from reaching your equipment, whether that surge comes over the phone or power lines (we have shopping tips in this blog).
 The best ones have a warranty guarantee that will pay for damage to any equipment plugged into the surge protector.
 Unplugging computers and other electronic devices is the best way to prevent damage to those pieces of equipment.

 Of course, no type of protection can stop the power of a direct or nearly direct hit from lightning.
 I’ve seen cable blown out of the ground, pedestals (those light green boxes by the side of the road) set on fire, and a lot of equipment burned up or melted by lightning strikes during my years in the telephone business.